mediamonks/channels/packages/channels/README.md

 // you can optionally keep track of progress await channels.loadAllSounds((progress) => showProgress(progress));
 ```
-If you are in need of different configurations with regards to filenames, please take a look at the [sample-manager page](https://www.npmjs.com/package/sample-manager).
+If you are in need of different configurations with regards to filenames, please take a look at the options listed on the [sample-manager page](https://www.npmjs.com/package/sample-manager).

 > The `loadAllSounds` method was added for convenience, it is a direct alias for `sampleManager.loadAllSamples`